jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-12-when-your-heart-talks-back.md

 ### **The Science Behind the Scripture**
 Deep within your chest is more than a muscle.
-The heart contains about **40,000 neurons**—forming what scientists call the **intrinsic cardiac nervous system**, sometimes nicknamed the “little brain in the heart.”
+The heart contains about **40,000 neurons**, forming what scientists call the **intrinsic cardiac nervous system**, sometimes nicknamed the “little brain in the heart.”

 Here’s where it gets even more interesting: the **vagus nerve**, which connects the heart and brain, carries far more information *from* the heart *to* the brain than the other way around.
 In other words, your heart is not just a passive follower, it sends a steady stream of influence to your thoughts, emotions, and reactions.